History of the electric vehicle: 1960s–1990s: Revival of interest

 After public protests by EV drivers' groups upset by the repossession of their cars, Toyota offered the last 328 RAV4-EVs for sale to the general public for six months until 22 November 2002.
 Almost all other production electric cars were withdrawn from the market and were in some cases seen to have been destroyed by their manufacturers.
 Toyota continues to support the several hundred Toyota RAV4-EVs in the hands of the general public and in fleet usage.
 GM famously de-activated the few EV1s that were donated to engineering schools and museums.

 Throughout the 1990s, interest in fuel-efficient or environmentally friendly cars declined among consumers in the United States, who instead favored sport utility vehicles, which were affordable to operate despite their poor fuel efficiency thanks to lower gasoline prices.
-Domestic U.S. automakers chose to focus their product lines on truck-based vehicles, which enjoyed larger profit margins than the smaller cars which were preferred in places like Europe or Japan.
+Domestic U.S. automakers chose to focus their product lines on truck-based vehicles, which enjoyed larger profit margins than the smaller cars which were preferred in Europe or Japan.

 Most electric vehicles on the world roads were low-speed, low-range neighborhood electric vehicles (NEVs).
 Pike Research estimated there were almost 479,000 NEVs on world roads in 2011.
 As of July 2006, there were between 60,000 and 76,000 low-speed battery-powered vehicles in use in the United States, up from about 56,000 in 2004.
-North America's top-selling NEV is the Global Electric Motorcars (GEM) vehicles, with more than 50,000 units sold worldwide by mid-2014.
+North America's top-selling NEV was the Global Electric Motorcars (GEM) vehicles, with more than 50,000 units sold worldwide by mid-2014.
 The world's two largest NEV markets in 2011 were the United States, with 14,737 units sold, and France, with 2,231 units.
 Other micro electric cars sold in Europe was the Kewet, since 1991, and replaced by the Buddy, launched in 2008.
 Also the Th!nk City was launched in 2008 but production was halted due to financial difficulties.
 Production restarted in Finland in December 2009.
 The Th!nk was sold in several European countries and the U.S. In June 2011 Think Global filed for bankruptcy and production was halted.
 Worldwide sales reached 1,045 units by March 2011.
 A total of 200,000 low-speed small electric cars were sold in China in 2013, most of which are powered by lead–acid batteries.
 These electric vehicles are not considered by the government as new energy vehicles due to safety and environmental concerns, and consequently, do not enjoy the same benefits as highway legal plug-in electric cars.